 Coursework and Advising

 Before you can register for classes, you must meet with an advisor.
 The letter you receive about admission should also contain information about how to contact an advisor.
-This will involve contacting your college or department based on your major.
+You will need to contact the college or department based on your major.
 It is best to be advised by a faculty advisor who is familiar with your area.

 If you are having difficulty reaching your advisor, contact your department's administrative staff.